The untold stories of 'patients zero'

 "What's preventing a new pandemic is not so much that animal viruses just can not infect humans.
 In fact, the more we look, the more we see that people do get infected with animal viruses all the time," he said.

 The key to an outbreak, Friedrich said, is for those viruses to be transmitted from a single person to more people.
+That's exactly what H5N1 avian flu, or bird flu, did.

 A new virus emerges